Ch1ffr3punk/redphone/README.md

 # Red Phone
-📞 Red Phone is a minimalist, secure encryption tool designed for voice and SMS transmission.
+📞 Red Phone is a minimalist encryption tool designed for voice and SMS transmission.

-It uses authenticated encryption (ChaCha20-Poly1305) with key derivation via Argon2id.
+It uses ChaCha20 with a 32 bytes hex key and a 12 bytes hex nonce.

 ![redphone](img/1.png)
 ![redphone](img/2.png)